awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-start-job.md

 echo "State machine started.
 Execution Arn: ${EXECUTION_ARN}."
 ```

-To learn more about this API, see [start-execution CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/stepfunctions/start-execution.html).
-At this point the state machine is started and you are ready to monitor the progress of the pipeline.
+Next, you are going to interrupt the running job.